yash244466666/Murmur-A-Twitter-like-Web-Application/README.md

-# Twitter-like Web Application "ti"
+# Murmur: A Twitter-like Web Application

-This project is a web application similar to Twitter/X, allowing users to post "murmurs" (tweets), follow other users, and like murmurs.
+This project, "Murmur", is a web application similar to Twitter/X, allowing users to post "murmurs" (tweets), follow other users, and like murmurs.
 It has been developed as a coding test for a Ruby/Rails engineer position.

 ## Project Status (as of May 20, 2025)